Midsayap: History

+Partial inclusion to the Bangsamoro

+In 2019, thirteen barangays were among the 63 in the province which became part of the Special Geographic Area of the newly-created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
+Twelve of them were among the 39 in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001, while Tumbras was proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

+In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
+Seven of those barangays were organized into Kadayangan (Bangsamoro Autonomy Act No. 42); the rest, along with Dunguan in Aleosan, became part of Nabalawag (BAA No. 43); following ratification in a plebiscite on April 13, 2024.

 Geography

-Midsayap is geographically located at the Southwestern portion of North Cotabato Province.
+Midsayap is geographically located at the Southwestern portion of Cotabato.
 It is bounded on the north by the Municipality of Libungan; on the south by the Rio Grande de Mindanao; on the east by the municipalities of Aleosan and Pikit; and on the west by the Municipality of Kabuntalan.

 Midsayap is approximately 47 km away from Cotabato City and some 174 km from Davao City, two of the major urban centers in Mindanao.
 It is about 64 km away from Kidapawan City, the seat of the Provincial Government.

-Midsayap has a total land area of 29,042 hectares comprising 57 barangays which is 5.03% of the total land area of Cotabato province.
+Midsayap has a total land area of 29,042 hectares comprising 57 barangays which is 5.03% of the total land area of Cotabato.
 Some of the barangays (Southern and Western part) are along the big bodies of water, thus making it accessible by water transportation.
-However, due to the construction of a concrete bridge at Dulawan towards the province of Sultan Kudarat and some municipalities of Maguindanao Province, land transportation is now feasible.
+However, due to the construction of a concrete bridge at Dulawan towards the province of Sultan Kudarat and some municipalities of Maguindanao del Sur, land transportation is now feasible.
 The town is traversed by the Davao-Cotabato and the Midsayap-Makar national highways (General Santos).